cgrymala/post-content-shortcodes/readme.txt

 * If you would like to use a different set of default values for the shortcode arguments, you can hook into the `post-content-shortcodes-defaults` filter.
 The array of default arguments is passed to that filter before it gets used.
 * If you would like to alter the output of the `[post-content]` shortcode (for instance, to wrap it in an HTML container, or to add content before or after), you can hook into the `post-content-shortcodes-content` filter.
 The constructed HTML output is passed as the first parameter, and the WordPress post object is passed as a second parameter.

+= Why isn't the current post included in the list of posts? =

+By default, the `[post-list]` shortcode excludes the current post (since that would cause somewhat of a loop in the user's mind; clicking on a link in the page only to have the page reload with the same content).
+To allow the current post to be displayed in the list of posts, set the `exclude_current` argument to `0`.
+That might look something like:

+`
+[post-list exclude_current=0]
+`

+= How do I pull posts from another blog in the network? =

+Use the `blog_id` argument in the shortcode to indicate from which blog the posts should be pulled.
+This plugin does not have to be active on the source blog (the one from which you're pulling the post/list), it only needs to be active on the blog on which you're using the shortcode.

+= Will this plugin work in a multisite environment? =

+Yes.
+You can safely network-activate this plugin, or even use it as a mu-plugin.

+= Will this plugin work with multinetwork? =

+Yes.
+The way this plugin works, there is no distinction between multi-network & multisite.
+You can use the `blog_id` argument to pull posts from any site in the entire multi-network installation; regardless of which network they fall under.

 == Changelog ==

+= 0.3 =

+* Added ability to display content of a post from another site in a multisite installation
+* Added ability to list posts from another site in a multisite installation (uses shortlinks rather than permalinks)

 = 0.2 =